How to analyze landing pages: the four signals beyond bounce rate

 Why bounce rate misleads on landing pages specifically

 Bounce rate counts single-pageview sessions as a percentage of total sessions.
-That is all it counts.
-It does not care how long the visitor stayed.
-It does not care how far they scrolled.
-It does not care whether they clicked anything or hit a goal without ever leaving the page.
+That's all it counts.
+It doesn't care how long the visitor stayed.
+It doesn't care how far they scrolled.
+It doesn't care whether they clicked anything or hit a goal without ever leaving the page.
 A landing page is exactly the page where all of that matters.
 And bounce rate flattens it into one yes-or-no.

 Here are four things that all show up as a "bounce" on a typical dashboard: